On the Multilinear Fractional Integral Operators with Correlation Kernels: Proof of Theorem

-In this part, we shall give a complete proof of the main results.
-At the beginning, we shall make some observations which turn out to be useful for interpolations.
-As shown in Theorem \ref{section5. nec-suff Selberg integral}, the integral in (\ref{multilinear functional}) is absolutely convergent for arbitrary $f_i\in C_0^\infty$ if and only if $\sum_J\alpha_{ij}<(|J|-1)n$ for all subsets $J$ of $\{1,2,\cdots,k+1\}$ with $|J|\geq 2$.
-The existence of such nonnegative numbers is obvious.
-For any given $\{\alpha_{ij}\}$ satisfying these integrable conditions, a natural question arises whether there is a set of positive numbers $\{p_i\}$ such that $\{\alpha_{ij}\}$ and $\{p_i\}$ satisfy conditions $(i)$, $(ii)$ and $(iii)$ in Theorem \ref{main theorem 1}.
-The answer is affirmative except some trivial cases.
-For example, the simplest case all $\alpha_{ij}=0$ should be left out since the boundedness of $\Lambda$ is valid only if all $p_i=1$.
+In this section, we shall first give another proof of Theorem \ref{section5. nec-suff Selberg integral}, i.e., the integral (\ref{multilinear functional}) is absolutely convergent for arbitrary $f_i\in C_0^\infty$ if and only if $\sum_J\alpha_{ij}<(|J|-1)n$ for all subsets $J\subseteq\{1,2,\cdots,k+1\}$ with $|J|\geq 2$.
+Of course, the existence of such nonnegative numbers $\{\alpha_{ij}\}$ is obvious.
+For any given $\{\alpha_{ij}\}$ satisfying this integrability condition, a natural question arises whether there is a set of positive numbers $\{p_i\}$ such that $\{\alpha_{ij}\}$ and $\{p_i\}$ satisfy conditions $(i)$, $(ii)$ and $(iii)$ in Theorem \ref{main theorem 1}.
+If this is true, we will obtain the local integrability of the integral (\ref{multilinear functional}).
+In fact, the answer is affirmative except some trivial cases.
+For example, the simplest case in which all $\alpha_{ij}=0$ should be ruled out since the boundedness of $\Lambda$ is valid only if all $p_i=1$.
 Moreover, we may further assume that for any given $i$ not all $\alpha_{ij}$ are zero with $j$ ranging over $\{1,2,\cdots,k+1\}$.
-In this setting, the existence of $\{p_i\}$ can be stated as follows.
+More precisely, the existence of $\{p_i\}$ can be stated as follows.